 It's all extremely easy to use, and no specialist knowledge is required.
-The only real downside is that the free version of the software adds a Freemake branded splash to the start of the converted video, but if you can live with that, you'll be hard pressed to find a more straightforward and convenient video downloader and converter.
+Unfortuntely the free version of the software adds a Freemake branded splash to the start of the converted video, and there's no longer an option to download and convert footage from YouTube and other video hosting sites.

 If you just want to re-encode files from your hard drive then this is one of the best options around, but for videos from the web you'll be better off with a dedicated YouTube video downloader.